Support for studies in documentary film directing

 That is why I am asking for your support.
 The cost of living abroad is high and studying is so engaging that space for adequate extra income is scarce.
 When I decided to make this brave investment in my dreams and passion, I did not know that I would soon be diagnosed with a chronic illness, the cost of whose treatment is severely affecting my budget, and that some of the financial support previously promised would be withdrawn.
 Attempts to obtain funding from public cultural institutions have also been unsuccessful.

 I am aware that there are many more pressing issues in the world that need support.
 Nevertheless, I believe that documentary film has a unique power - to inform, to sensitise and to build an informed, empathetic society.
-This belief gives me the strength to - despite the difficulties - have been making films for nine years.
+This belief gives me the strength to - despite the difficulties - learn how to make films for nine years.
 Any amount will be a great honour for me and a real help to continue on this path.

-- support above €20 (~£100) - an email with a dedicated series of photos from the trip, summarising my first year of study;
+- support over €20 (~£100) - an email with a dedicated series of photos from the trip, summarising my first year of study;

 - support above €600 (~£2500) - for organisations who would like to show the film publicly (amount for a series of films to be determined);